galensavidge/forty-jekyll-theme/about.md

 nav-menu: true
 ---

 <p>I am an engineering student and jazz pianist based in the San Francisco Bay Area of California.
 I play piano for events and businesses, both as a solo performer and in groups.
 I am also persuing a career in engineering, building off of my background in robotics.
-My interests lie specifically in aerospace applications of robotic and mechatronic systems.</p>
+My interests, though spanning a broad range of topics, are focused around aerospace applications of robotic and mechatronic systems.</p>

 <section id="interests">
 	<div class="row">